francis94c/should_review/README.md

 Pull requests are welcome.

 For major changes, please open an issue first to discuss what you would like to change.

+## TODO

+- [ ] Determine if user should be prompted for a review based on a custom criteria.
+- [ ] Get next prompt date.
+- [ ] Get number of times launched.
+- [ ] Get number of days since first launch.